-- Based on the Bank's profit, the Board of Directors at their discretion declare a certain percentage of the pre-tax profit as Performance Bonus. - The method of distribution is based at Management discretion. - No bonus will be applicable to the employees rating with needs improvement/unsatisfactory performance. - Bonus is declared as per individual employee performance.
-The ratings and associated bonus amount is decided by the Management committee - Performance is measured as per pre-defined criteria and set targets at the beginning of the year.
+- Based on the Bank's profit, the Board of Directors at their discretion declare a certain percentage of the pre-tax profit as Performance Bonus. - The method of distribution is based at Management discretion. - No bonus will be applicable to the employees rating with needs improvement/unsatisfactory performance. - i.
+An overview of main performance metrics for bank, top-level business lines and individuals. - Bonus is declared as per individual employee performance.
+The ratings and associated bonus amount is decided by the Management Committee. - Performance is measured as per pre-defined criteria and set targets at the beginning of the year.
 Assessment is divided in two categories: A) Business Objective B) Value based objective.
 BRAC Bank believes in Value based performance assessment which not only expects desired performance from the employee but also ensure that his/her value system towards organization and his/her job is also up to the mark.